 Structuring Your KPIs

 Creating KPIs forces your organization to clearly define the performance measures that outline how you’ll achieve your big strategic priorities.
-Here’s a great video on how you can develop your KPIs.
+Here’s a great video on how you can develop your strategic KPIs.

 Video Transcript How to Develop Key Performance Indicators